dpachec/extinction/README.md

 # System requirements

-This code has been implemented in Matlab 2023b, using EEGLAB (2021.0) and Fieldtrip (2023-12-20).
+This code has been implemented in Matlab 2024b, using EEGLAB (2021.0) and Fieldtrip (2023-12-20).

 # Instructions

 To run the scripts, open Matlab and add the additional_functions folder to the path

-Use behavior.m to reproduce the behavioral results (Fig. 1)
+Use behavior.m to reproduce the behavioral results (Fig. 1).
+To generate _trlinfo.mat files for every subject, containing matlab matrices that store the parsed logs, run log2trialinfo.m.

 Use power_analysis to reproduce the theta power results (Fig. 2)